atomjump/loop-server/README.md

-**Smart Feedback**
+**Smart Feedback Client**

 This tool provides a 'WhatsApp-like' group discussion forum from a popup on your website.
 It is ideal for feedback, but can also be used as a live discussion tool, or a CRM.
 We actually run our entire operation off one page with several of these popups on it.

-The client software is entirely Javascript and CSS, but it refers to an AtomJump server to store messages.
-Supported platforms: IE8 upwards, Chrome, Firefox, Safari, Android Native, Android Chrome, Android Firefox, iPad, iPhone, Opera.
+The client software is entirely Javascript and CSS, but it refers to an AtomJump Loop server to store messages.
+Supported client platforms: IE8 upwards, Chrome, Firefox, Safari, Android Native, Android Chrome, Android Firefox, iPad, iPhone, Opera.
 There may be other supported platforms we haven't tested on.

 See the demo at <a href="https://atomjump.com">AtomJump</a>